Intravenous Sedation (“Twilight Sedation”)

 As we age, our oral health becomes more important than ever.
 Periodontal disease can lead to bone and tooth loss, which affects nearly every part of our daily lives.
 To lead full and active lives, we need our teeth and gums.
 They allow us to enjoy food, support speech and good conversation, and facilitate digestion.
 Drs.
-Bagnell, Trujillo and Lachowiez are dedicated to treating elderly patients with care and commitment to comfort and health.
+Bagnell, Trujillo, Carr, Bagnell and are dedicated to treating elderly patients with care and commitment to comfort and health.

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.

 For elderly patients embarrassed or fearful of their current oral state, sedation dentistry provides the opportunity for Drs.
-Bagnell, Trujillo or Lachowiez to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!
+Bagnell, Trujillo, Carr, Bagnell or to treat these conditions while the patient remains relaxed and unaware until “awaking” to an improved oral state!

 Sedation Dentistry for the Disabled

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
 Drs.
-Bagnell, Trujillo and Lachowiez meet these challenges with sedation dentistry for the disabled.
+Bagnell, Trujillo, Carr, Bagnell and meet these challenges with sedation dentistry for the disabled.
 Drs.
-Bagnell, Trujillo and Lachowiez are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Bagnell, Trujillo, Carr, Bagnell and are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Sedation Dentistry for the Fearful